 Centre for Continuing Education

-Archaeology Course: Ancient Cyprus
+Archaeology Course: Ancient Cyprus in 100 Objects

 History.
 See the future.
 It’s in the past.

-We will explore why the island was important in Mediterranean history; from copper production, to shipping trade networks, and Mediterranean military strategy.
+Using key archaeological items, we will explore why the island was important in Mediterranean history; from copper production, to shipping trade networks, and Mediterranean military strategy.
 Artists and artisans on Cyprus developed unique cultural traditions in ceramics, stone, metal and other materials and provide an interesting study for the amateur archaeologist.

 Aims